davidmpye/access-control-gen2/hw/README.md

 # Hardware

-Contains two 3D printable parts:
+Contains three 3D printable parts:

 * Mounting bracket - PLA, 30% infil.
 Requires 8 M3 brass threaded inserts, four to mount PCB to bracket, and 4 to mount the bracket to the inside of a box.